nuclearsugar/VectorRecursionWorkbench/README.md

 *A similar recursion pattern can been mimicked using this software*

 ![History3](Examples/handcut_mimic_001d_rasterized.jpg)
-*Then by tweaking the shape Footer, Buffer, & Offset attributes, the piece can optimized for laser cutting*
+*Then by tweaking the shape Footer, Buffer, & Offset attributes, the piece can be optimized for laser cutting*

 ## License